kstenerud/concise-encoding/ce-structure.md

 #### Text Custom Type

 A string-like array value representing a user-defined custom data type.
-The interpretation of the string is user-defined, and can only be decoded if the receiver knows how to decode it.
-The custom text type supports NUL.
+The interpretation of the string is user-defined, and is only decodable by receivers that know how to decode it.

 **Example**: